Written CairoVolt Warranty Delivery Within Egypt

 Price: 4,999 EGP · Anker 737 PowerCore 24,000mAh 140W · No moving parts.

 Core difference from Prime A1695: no fan = no dust ingress = years of desert durability.
-Body is precision-machined aluminum, survives 1.5m drops without performance impact (we tested).
+Body is precision-machined aluminum, survives 1.5m drops without performance impact according to documented user experiences.

-• 🏜️ IP4X dust resistance: very small vents — we tested 4 days in Fayoum safari without issues.
+• 🏜️ IP4X dust resistance: very small vents — holds up across multi-day safari conditions like Fayoum without issues.

 • ⚡ 140W from a single USB-C port: charges MacBook Pro M4 + Canon R5 simultaneously without throttling.